Walking the Wheel of the Year

 What is Forest Bathing?

 Forest bathing is a wellness practice.
-It is a mindful and slow walk in nature during which your guide will share mindfulness practices and invitations designed to awaken your senses, tune in to the present moment, and reconnect with nature.
+It is a thoughtful and slow walk in nature during which your guide will share mindfulness practices and invitations designed to awaken your senses, tune in to the present moment, and reconnect with nature.
 In the process, stories surrounding nature - both inner and outer, often arise.
 It is unlike a usual stroll in the park, a hike, or a nature walk.
 Science and research studies on forest bathing have quantified health benefits, including improved mental clarity, increased body immune functions, increased production of anti-cancer proteins, lower stress levels, lower blood sugar levels, and lower blood pressure, amongst many other benefits.

 The decades-old practice originated in Japan and is known as shinrin-yoku, which literally translates to "taking in the forest" or "bathing in the atmosphere of the forest."
 The word "bathing" refers to the idea of absorbing the experience using all of the senses rather than anything to do with water.